 However, Serebii's Pokéarth page has a list of trainers in every area between the DS era games that also shows what moves their Pokémon have.
 It also lists the abilities for Generation V trainers but not those of Generation IV.
 For Generation VI, it lists the Pokémon but at the moment not their moves.

-Trying to figure out which Pokemon learn which learn which moves can be frustrating because sometimes there seem to be no rules as to what moves a Pokemon can learn at all.
+Trying to figure out which Pokemon learn which moves can be frustrating because sometimes there seem to be no rules as to what moves a Pokemon can learn at all.
 Moves learned by levelling up are fairly predictable and tend to be within the Pokemon's own type.
 As for T Ms, Pokemon understandably can learn almost any TM move that is the same elemental type as they are.
 TM moves outside of a Pokemon's own typing is where it really gets confusing.
 They can be anywhere from reasonable (Weavile can learn Shadow Claw) to a bit of a stretch (Charizard can also learn Shadow Claw for some reason) to unreasonable (Geodude can learn Flamethower??) and sometimes just impossible (Alakazam, who is tailless, can learn Iron Tail.).
 You can't know what moves someone might have without looking it up.

 Invisible items have been scattered around the overworld since Gen I. Some of them are on conspicuously odd bits of terrain, but others are in completely random places, and there's no way to know anything is there unless you stand facing that exact square and press A, or use the Itemfinder.